-There is little doubt that art is an investment asset.
+There is little doubt that art (primarily consisting of paintings and sculptures) is an investment asset.
 It has been further argued that art is also an alternative asset, implying that

 Let us refer to a renowned economist, Nouriel Roubini, for some guidance along with a report from Deloitte.